gumeo/accSDA/README.md

 # accSDA
 ## Accelerated Sparse Discriminant Analysis

+This is the `R`-package accompanying the paper [Proximal Methods for Sparse Optimal Scoring and Discriminant Analysis](https://arxiv.org/pdf/1705.07194.pdf).

 This package is currently under development, although most of the functionality is there already!
 You can now do sparse discriminant analysis with the package, but the visualization tools are being implemented and tested.

 # Installation

+You can install the package from CRAN or for the development version, you can install directly from github.

-To install the package from github you first need the `devtools` package.
+To install packages from github you need the `devtools` package.
 So install that if you haven't gotten it already!

 Now you can proceed to install the package:
 ```R